ibm-cloud-docs/solution-tutorials/vpc-secure-management-bastion-server.md

 # Securely access remote instances with a bastion host
 {: #vpc-secure-management-bastion-server}

+IBM will be accepting a limited number of customers to participate in an Early Access program to VPC starting in early April, 2019 with expanded usage being opened in the following months.
+If your organization would like to gain access to IBM Virtual Private Cloud, please complete this nomination form{: new_window} and an IBM representative will be in contact with you regarding next steps.
+{: important}

 This tutorial walks you through the deployment of a bastion host to securely access remote instances within a virtual private cloud.
 Bastion host is a instance that is provisioned in a public subnet and can be accessed via SSH.
 Once setup, the bastion host acts as a **jump** server allowing secure connection to instances provisioned in a private subnet.

 To reduce exposure of servers within the VPC you will create and use a bastion instance.
 Administrative tasks on the individual servers are going to be performed using SSH, proxied through the bastion.
 Access to the servers and regular internet access from the servers, e.g., for software installation, will only be allowed with a special maintenance security group attached to those servers.